shimaore/windy-moon/README.md

               forbidden "Field `#{k}` was removed."

         restrict_modifying_fields = (allowed = []) ->
-          for own k of doc when k not in allowed unchanged k
+          for own k of doc when k isnt '_revisions' and k not in allowed unchanged k

 ### Document type